-The Division of Federal Fiscal Monitoring is responsible for monitoring the expenditures of federal grant subrecipients to ensure that federal funds are used for authorized purposes in compliance with laws, regulations, and the provisions of contracts or grant agreements.
+The Division of Federal Fiscal Monitoring is responsible for monitoring the expenditures of federal grant subrecipients to ensure that federal funds are used for authorized purposes in compliance with federal statutes, regulations, and the terms and conditions of federal awards.

 One way that the division carries out its responsibilities is to monitor findings identified during an organization’s single audit.
 More information about monitoring single-audit findings, including single-audit requirements and what you can expect if your organization’s single audit contains findings, is available online.